 Ned Hill is one of the few standing lookouts left on the Olympic Peninsula.
 Due to its poor condition, it may not last even another decade, so if you have interest in visiting standing lookouts, get to this one soon.

-This tower lookout was built in 1933 and though it’s barely standing, it’s one of the few remaining lookouts on the Olympic Peninsula.
+This tower lookout was built in 1933 and is one of the few remaining lookout structures on the Olympic Peninsula.
 The Maynard Peak fire burned over the entire area in 1935, including the lookouts two main posts.
 Diagonal posts now help hold the structure, but who knows how much longer it may remain.

 I haven’t been able to find many historical photos or additional information on Ned Hill, so if you have anything, let me know!

 Distance (RT): 4.7 miles* *Distance is usually 2.2 but I did this in winter and added some extra road walking mileage due to snowy conditions.
 Elevation Gain: 989′ Summit Elevation: 3,469′

 This trail is old, which means it’s direct and to the point, my favorite kind of trail.
 Though it’s only just over a mile to the top, you’ll work for every step, but there are plenty of nice benches along the way to take a rest.

 Most of the way up is through forest but there are some peek-a-boo views near the top.
 No views to speak of from the actual lookout, but visit it while you can because it certainly won’t last for much longer.
 Consider going in June when wild rhododendrons turn the trail into a colorful show.